gunrock/gunrock/doc/building_gunrock.md

 Building Gunrock              {#building_gunrock}
 ==============

-This release (0.1) has currently been tested on Linux.
+This release (0.1) has currently been tested on Linux and has only been tuned for architectures with CUDA compute capability equal to or larger than 3.0.
+It is most likely that we will concentrate our future effort on 3.0+-capability devices going forward.

 Boost Dependency           {#build_boost}
 =================